Khatri01/RTK-UH-Optimization-Algorithms/README.md

 The repository is organized as follows:

 ```
 ├── README.md                                            # This explanation file
-├── requirements.txt                                     # A list of all required Python packages
 ├── Optimization_RTK_Functions.ipynb                     # A Python script containing shared code ( function for RDII calculation, Plotting , metrices calculations..)
 │
 ├── Differential Evolution.ipynb                         # Notebook for the DE run
 ├── Particle swarm optimization.ipynb                    # Notebook for the PSO run
 ├── Genetic Algorithm.ipynb                              # Notebook for the GA run
 ├── Simulated annealing.ipynb                            # Notebook for the SA run
-├──CMA-ES.ipynb                                         # Notebook for the CMA-ES run
+├── CMA-ES.ipynb                                         # Notebook for the CMA-ES run
 │
 ├── Calibration Analysis.ipynb                          # To analyse the individual / Ensemble calibration perfromance
 ├── Validation Analysis.ipynb                           # To analyse the individual / Ensemble validation perfromance